-If no more study activity is offered according to the regular program, the institute director will grant you exemption from the obligation to participate in the study activity referred to in paragraph 1 of this article.
+If no more study activity is offered according to the regular program, you are granted an exemption from the obligation to participate in the study activity referred to in paragraph 1 of this article.
 You may be asked to provide evidence of the special circumstances you invoke.

-If you do not participate in the programme selection activity (matching) without a valid reason and/or do not cancel in time, your right to admission to the study programme will lapse and your application for enrolment will be rejected.
+6. If you do not participate in the programme selection activity (matching) without a valid reason and/or do not cancel in time, your right to admission to the study programme will lapse and your application for enrolment will be rejected.